 So let me state straight off that this blog article is very different to what I would usually write about and post on our travel blog.
-This post is personal and shares my personal story and journey living with and travelling with Generalised Anxiety Disorder.
+This post is personal and shares my personal story and journey living with and travelling with Generalised Anxiety Disorder (GAD).
 Mental health affects so many of us and my hope is that by sharing my experiences I can show that its not only possible to travel with mental illness but also to thrive.
-I also hope my talking about it, help to do my very small bit to reduce the taboo and stigma that still remains when it comes to our mental health.
+I hope by talking about my GAD, I can do my very small bit to reduce the taboo and stigma that still remains when it comes to our mental health.

 I have written this up as a kind of interview question style.
 Also I am happy to answer any questions and would love to hear from others living with mental health, travelling Australia or around the world.